Transforming for Tomorrow Campaign

 Campus Expansion & Renovation Plans

 In 2023, Recovery Resource Council acquired a permanent East Campus location in downtown Dallas, improving accessibility and proximity to other services.
 This 3,978-square-foot building requires renovations to better meet the needs of a diverse client base.
 Planned upgrades include adding three offices to expand counseling capacity, enhancing safety and functionality for clients and staff, addressing essential plumbing repairs, and creating flexible workspaces.
 These renovations aim to foster a supportive environment for healing and recovery, reinforcing the Council’s commitment to accessibility and inclusivity.
-Construction is set to start in late 2025, with completion expected by February 2026.
+Construction is set to start fall 2026.

 Why Your Support Matters